 The names can also be saved and loaded to the configuration file and NVM along with the configuration.
-The following are some restrictions on naming the rails:
+There are some restrictions on naming.

-- Names should be a maximum of 14 characters long.
-ASCII characters including 0..9 a..z and A..Z can be used.
-The " character will be changed to a #.
-If the name includes accented characters, the entire renaming resets to the default name. - The output diagram does not update to take account of new naming.
-Also, the space in diagrams for the names is not increased if the name is too long.
+- Names should be at most 14 characters long as no more than that will be saved/loaded from NVM.
+It's OK to use most ASCII characters including the characters 0..9 a..z and A..Z.
+The "character will be changed to a #.
+If the names include accented characters the entire renaming will revert to defaults. - The outputs diagram does not update to take account of new naming.
+Also the space in diagrams for names is not increased if long names are used.